How to Improve Creative Writing Skills: 10 Fun Ways for Kids!

 - Scripts for plays

 But not all creative writing is fictional.
 Some like memoirs can be non-fictional and based on true stories.
-But may be written using imaginative language or have a dialogue between characters.
+But could be written using imaginative language or have a dialogue between characters.

 10 Ways to Improve your creative writing skills